Basic Installation

 git clone https://github.com/CrayLabs/SmartSim smartsim

 And then install SmartSim with pip in editable mode.
-This way, SmartSim is installed in your virtual environment and available in PYTHONPATH, but the source remains at the site of the clone instead of in site-packages.
+This way, SmartSim is installed in your virtual environment and available on sys.path, but the source remains at the site of the clone instead of in site-packages.

 cd smartsim